aniko33/MicrosoftC/README.md

-# The Rules of Crust
+# The Rules of MicrosoftC

 - Only unsafe
 - No std lib (only libc/WinAPI)